 These attacks typically occur via phishing or voice phishing (also known as “vishing”) scams.
 Here are examples of how both work:

-The most common tactic is phishing, which is highly sophisticated these days.
-A hacker may gain access to an email account at your company and observe the schedule and writing style of the messages, then send an email asking for tax info at the right time and tone for it to be believable.
+In phishing attacks, hackers gain access to an email account at your company and observe the schedule and writing style, then send a carefully crafted and believable email message asking for tax information at the right time of year.